drpchat/drp/README.md

 * User=nick: user's nick is string-equivilent to their username

 # Message Format
+(Possibly should have a name other than "Message"?)

 Messages are structs with a command field and an argument_block field.
 The command field is always exposed to the server (i.e.: unencrypted), and